techquest/api-jam/README.md

 ##How do I use the Paycode API?
 Paycode API enables customer to generate a one time code and use for payment or cash withdrawal at the ATM.
 See steps below:
-* Request customer to sign in to QuickTeller by reqirecting to Interswitch Authentication Server (Interswitch Passport).
+* Redirect to Interswitch Passport page (OAuth2)
+* Customer will enter Quickteller username & password  on the Passport page.
+* Interswitch Passport redirects to Developer's "redirect_url".
-* Get Access Token returned by Interswitch Passport.
-You can use any OAuth client of your choice.
+* Developer gets Access Token returned by Interswitch Passport.
-* Use Access Token to get Customer's Payment Instrument (Cards)
+* Developer uses Access Token to get Customer's Payment Instrument (Cards)
+* Package your (Get Customer's Payment Instrument) request.
+* Send your request to eWallet API server.
+Use "What SDKs are available?" to access API.
 * Request customer to enter Payment instrument details (Card Expiry date, CVV, PIN)
 * Generate Paycode (See **Generate Paycode** documentation [here] (https://confluence.interswitch.com/confluence/api/paycode-api/generate-token/generate-token-request-sent-from-thirdparty)).
 Use "What SDKs are available?" to access API.
 * Process response